Photo credit: Stewart McPherson

 'Miss Laura' - School Principal and Ballet Teacher

 The move from dancer to dance teacher has been a natural progression for Laura who is passionate about dance and dance education.
 Her vision for the School is to provide students with a holistic dance experience through offering classes that support RAD training, including Contemporary Dance to encourage versatility and Ballet Fitness to build stamina, muscle strength and joint flexibility.
 Laura believes dance benefits both physical and mental wellbeing and ensures a welcoming atmosphere for all students, allowing them the opportunity to grow as individuals and contribute to classes and choreography for the School’s end of year shows.
-She looks forward to welcoming more of the local community to the School in future.

 Laura is a Registered Teacher with the RAD, having completed the Certificate in Ballet Teaching Studies (CBTS).
 The RAD offers one of the highest quality teacher programs and their qualifications are a mark of excellence.
 With an internationally-recognised portfolio of examinations and assessments designed to encourage, motivate and reward students of all ages and abilities, working to the RAD syllabus provides a structure for our students to progress their learning and achievement in dance.
-Laura is also a Certified Teacher in Progressing Ballet Technique (PBT), a revolutionary programme that uses fit balls and resistance bands to help train muscle memory.
+Laura is also an RAD Silver Swans licensee and a Certified Teacher in Progressing Ballet Technique (PBT), a revolutionary programme that uses fit balls and resistance bands to help train muscle memory.

 Charlotte Pearce RAD CBTS RTS